dm4t2/vue-currency-input/docs/config/README.md

 `currency` | String/Object | A [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) currency code (for example `USD` or `EUR`).
 Default is `EUR`.
 You can also pass an object `{prefix, suffix}` for customizing the currency symbol or `null` to hide the currency symbol permanently.
 `locale` | String | A [BCP 47](https://tools.ietf.org/html/bcp47) language tag (for example `en` or `de-DE`).
 Default is `undefined` (use the runtime's default locale).
 `auto-decimal-mode` | Boolean | Whether the decimal symbol is inserted automatically, using the last inputted digits as decimal digits.
 Default is `false` (the decimal symbol needs to be inserted manually).
-`decimal-length` | Number | The number of displayed decimal digits.
+`precision` | Number | The number of displayed decimal digits.
 Default is `undefined` (use the currency's default).
 Must be between 0 and 20 and can only be applied for currencies that support decimal digits.
+You can also pass an object `{min, max}` to use a precision range (ranges are not available when using `auto-decimal-mode` or `value-as-integer`).
 `distraction-free` | Boolean/Object | Whether to hide negligible decimal digits, the currency symbol and the grouping symbol on focus.
 Default is `true`.
 You can also pass an object of boolean properties to configure each option: `{hideNegligibleDecimalDigits, hideCurrencySymbol, hideGroupingSymbol}` (see [examples](/examples/#distraction-free-mode)).
 Using `false` will leave the formatted value untouched on focus.
 `value-as-integer` | Boolean | Whether the number value should be handled as integer value.
 Default is `false`.
 `min` | Number | Minimum value.
 Default is `null` (no limitation).
 Must be less than `max`.